get-set-fetch/scraper/README.md

 ```
 Examples: [PostgreSQL connection](./test/config/storage/pg/pg-conn.json) | [PostgreSQL docker file](./test/config/storage/pg/pg.yml)

-## Scenarios
+## Pipelines

-Each scenario contains a series of plugins with predefined values for all plugin options.
-A scraping configuration extends a scenario by replacing/adding new plugins or overriding the predefined plugin options.
+Each pipeline contains a series of plugins with predefined values for all plugin options.
+A scraping configuration extends a pipeline by replacing/adding new plugins or overriding the predefined plugin options.

 Take a look at [Examples](#examples) for real world scraping configurations.

-### Static Content Scenario
+### Static Content Pipeline
 Use to scrape static data, does not rely on javascript to either read or alter the html content.

 Comes in two variants [browser-static-content](#browser-static-content-plugin-options), [dom-static-content](#dom-static-content-plugin-options).
 First one runs in browser, second one makes use of a dom-like parsing library such as cheerio.